-The key will be the quality of the experience versus the cost.
-Initial noises sound positive.
+So will the quality of the experience outweight the disadvantages?
 In the UK, the chief broadcast engineer at BSkyB, Chris Johns suggests that 3D could herald a step change in the same way that colour did versus black and white.
-Offering features that don’t deliver visible benefits and offer good value, risk failure.

-An equally big challenge lies with the content producers.
-Film or programme quality will be all.
-Watching a newsreader in 3D is unlikely to be as compelling as ducking out-of-the-way when a football comes hurtling towards you.
+The programme and film makers are key to delivering quality too.
+But what is quality?
+Watching a newsreader in 3D is unlikely to be as compelling as ducking out-of-the-way when a football hurtles towards you.

-The challenge will also be to find which other genres and experiences will work well in 3D and draw audiences.
-The movie makers are already on the case and a series of 3D films will be reaching cinema screens soon.
-There will also be content limitations – perhaps to the times that some want to ride a roller coaster!
+The challenge is also to find which genres and experiences work in 3D, and both draw, and retain audiences.
+The movie makers already plan a series of 3D films.
+Sometimes audiences will wish to ride a roller coaster!

 1. The trap with marketing technology is often that they are a collection of features trying to meet a need.
-Thus the most common reason new technology fails is because it fails to meet a need or a need simply doesn’t exist.
-So use research to understand audience needs, and drivers and barriers to buy.
+Thus the most common reason new technology fails is because it fails to meet a need.
+Most probably because the need simply doesn’t exist.
 And if the need doesn’t exist you need to figure how to create that need.
+So use research to understand audience needs, and anticipate drivers and barriers to buy.
+Also how to turn the need to a ‘want’.
+Some audiences no doubt want to ride a roller coaster!
+But perhaps not every day.

 2. There will always be some who fear new technology.
 So to kick-start demand, first, identify potential early adopters, and focus your marketing on them.